Working in Israel?

 National Insurance and Old-Age Pensions

-You usually need to have paid five years of insurance contributions during the last ten years or contributed for 12 years in total.
+You usually need to have paid five years of insurance contributions during the last ten years before retirement or contributed for 12 years in total.
 If you fulfill these conditions, you then have to take an income test once you reach the retirement age.

-Pension Planning for Expatriates in Israel
+Looking Ahead: Pension Planning for Expats in Israel

-In Israel, you have to file your income tax return by April 30.
+In Israel, you have to file your income tax return by 30 April.
 Before you go about doing your taxes both for the Israeli tax office and the revenue service back home, find out if your country of origin is among the over 50 states that have a double tax treaty with Israel.
 These agreements ensure that you aren’t taxed on the same income twice.